Chocolate – a balsam for the soul

 A few months ago I came around a baking book about clean eating in the bookstore.
-I hadn’t hear much about that before.
+I hadn’t heard much about that before.
 Clean Eating is a diet trend that aims to achieve the freshest and most natural consumption possible of untreated food which contains absolutely no preservatives, coloring or other artificial additives, just “clean” foods.

-In my opinion clean eating isn’t a diet, but a simple yet healthy nutrition concept.
+In my opinion, clean eating isn’t a diet, but a simple yet healthy nutrition concept.
 You would not even have to give up your favorite sweet desserts.
 Quite the contrary — even cakes and biscuits are a perfect match to that concept, as for example, the dough ingredients are replaced by healthy whole food variations.